 When editing fiction, I consider the following issues with each book.
 Yet every author should attempt to satisfy these criteria as well, before turning the book over to an editor.
 As a result, their books will be much less expensive to have professionally edited.
 Whenever I line edit a book, I base my total price on the editing speed I can achieve in the sample edit (e.g., how many words per hour I can edit of that author’s work).
 This is why editing prices can vary so drastically.
 It all depends on the level of edit needed.
-(For more info on pricing, see "Free Sample Edit, Price Quote for Your Project, and Editorial Fees.")
+(For more info on pricing, see "Free Sample Edit and Price Quote.")

 Did you start the book’s first paragraph with a Hook?
 Did you immediately give the reader a reason to care?
 The first paragraph and even the first sentence are prime real estate, in terms of hooking readers.
 Some literary agents won’t read past the first page before either rejecting a book or deciding to read further.
 Don’t waste this important space with trivial details or overdone plot beginnings.
 One that comes to mind, because I see it so often with authors’ first books, is to describe the protagonist waking up and beginning his or her day.
 (Yawn.)
 When I encounter a manuscript with a ho-hum beginning page, I skim through the rest of the book to see if I can find a more dramatic scene to start the book with.
 Quite often, the author has already written many passages of stellar prose, but the scenes are not in a prominent position—they’re buried somewhere else in the book.